woocommerce/woocommerce/readme.txt

 * Dev - Improved the `is_internal_meta_key` checks to consider getters and setters.
 * Dev - Cleaned up the Order Customer Details template.
 * Dev - JavaScript payment_method_selected events on checkout.
+* Dev - Add new `$order->get_edit_order_url()` method.
+* Dev - Pass through options to zoom, flexslider, and photoswipe.
+* Dev - Added actions before and after scheduled sales initiation and completion.
 * Localization - Add direction character to currency output.
-* Localization - States for Tanzania.
+* Localization - States for Tanzania and Moldova.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).